zilliztech/zdoc/docs/tutorials/metrics-and-alerts/metrics-alerts-reference.md

    <tr>
      <td>Entity Count</td>
      <td>count</td>
-     <td>The number of entities created in a cluster.<br/> Selecting a specific collection from the expanded dropdown menu on the right displays the number of entities at the collection level.</td>
+     <td>The number of entities inserted into a cluster.<br/> Selecting a specific collection from the expanded dropdown menu on the right displays the number of entities at the collection level.</td>
      <td>-</td>
    </tr>
    <tr>
      <td>Loaded Entities</td>
      <td>count</td>
-     <td>The number of entities loaded (actively served) by a cluster.<br/> Selecting a specific collection from the expanded dropdown menu on the right displays the number of entities at the collection level.</td>
+     <td>The number of entities loaded (actively served) by a cluster.<br/> Selecting a specific collection from the expanded dropdown menu on the right displays the number of loaded entities at the collection level.<br/> This metric type is available only for <a href="./select-zilliz-cloud-service-plans#bring-your-own-cloud-byoc">BYOC</a> clusters or dedicated clusters.
+For more information on cluster types, refer to <a href="./select-zilliz-cloud-service-plans">Select the Right Cluster Plan</a>.</td>
      <td>-</td>
    </tr>
 </table>